Uniswap/docs/docs/contracts/uniswapx/fillers/filleroverview.md

 </details>

 <details>
-  <summary>Which tokens are currently not supported in RFQ?</summary>
+  <summary>Which tokens are supported in RFQ?</summary>

-    Please see the [unsupported token list](https://unsupportedtokens.uniswap.org/) for that information.
+    All tokens are supported, except those on the [unsupported token list](https://unsupportedtokens.uniswap.org/).

 </details>